lacanoid/datalink/docs/functions.md

 This function will replace content of `target` datalink (a local file) with the contents of `source` (can be on anywhere the web).

-Web page is first downloaded with GET request into the local file with CURL.

 Returns a a datalink value, which can be used in an insert or update of a datalink column.

+Web page is first downloaded directly into a temporary local file from within postgres function `datalink.curl_save()` with CURL GET request.

+Updating and commiting a `WRITE ACCESS ADMIN` or `WRITE ACCESS TOKEN` datalink column will then cause datalinker to replace contents of a linked file with the downloaded file.

+When the transaction concludes, temporary file is deleted.

 SQL Datalink scalar functions
 -----------------------------